 d) Does failure to meet the duty of reasonable accommodation count as discrimination?
 Is there a justification defence?
 How does this relate to the prohibition of direct and indirect discrimination?
+What is the potential sanction? (i.e.: fine)

 The failure to provide accessibility of buildings, facilities or public transportation facilities in line with the AEPD counts as discrimination under Liechtenstein law.